alsalafiyyah/alsalafiyyah.github.io/_posts/marriage/2020-12-20-should-man-who-discovers-his-wife-not-virgin-demand-his-mahr.md

 ---

-[^1]: Muslim, Sahih, Book on remembrance of Allah, supplication, repentance and seeking forgiveness, no. 2699; Al-Tirmidhy, Sunan, Book on Al-Qira*at, no. 2945; Abu Dawud, Sunan, Book on manners, no. 4946; Ibn Majah, Sunan, Book on ordained punishments, no. 2544; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
+[^1]: Muslim, Sahih, Book on remembrance of Allah, supplication, repentance and seeking forgiveness, no. 2699; Al-Tirmidhy, Sunan, Book on Al-Qira'at, no. 2945; Abu Dawud, Sunan, Book on manners, no. 4946; Ibn Majah, Sunan, Book on ordained punishments, no. 2544; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
 252.